Tesh-nician/Tesh-nician/README.md

 </UL>

 In my last month of the course I also used Mokito for my final project.
 My conclusion is that it is probably great for for complex methods but sucks for CRUD glue code.
+UPDATE: in retrospect, I now suspect that the real problem was IntelliJ's intellisense proposing non-existent methods.

 My plans for the near future:
 <UL>
-<LI> Completing the intensive webdev course at CFI Tech Koekelberg by Dec 2025 https://cfitech.be/formation_longue/developpeur/
+<LI> Completing the intensive 4-month webdev course at CFI Tech Koekelberg  (Sep-Dec 2025) https://cfitech.be/formation_longue/developpeur/
- Yes, I love the multi-cultural on-site format.
+ <BR> Yes, I love the (multi-cultural) on-site format.
 Nothing beats a real teacher who pushes you to your limits.  :-)

-<LI> ~~switching to Eclipse from IntelliJ, seeing as I am no longer a student who gets IntelliJ Ultimate for free~~
+<LI> <S>switching to Eclipse from IntelliJ, seeing as I am no longer a student who gets IntelliJ Ultimate for free</S>
- PhpStorm is now my new IntelliJ :-)
+  <BR>PhpStorm is now my new IntelliJ :-)
-<LI> ~~then either learn Python or delve into AI for Java?~~ Javascript and PHP for the coming 6 months
+<LI> <S>then either learn Python or delve into AI for Java?</S> Javascript and PHP for the coming 6 months.
 <LI> contribute to an open source project, if I can find one that can use a beginning Dev.
+ <LI> get a new hip.
+Jan 2026?

 </UL>